 Robinson understands that in order for scholars to be granted the ability to do so, they have to be allowed access to opportunities that would provide them proper preparation for such pursuits-regardless of socioeconomic background or previous educational barriers.

-For more information about City University School Boys Preparatory please visit the Facts Page.
+For more information about City University School Boys Preparatory please visit the FAQs Page.